ufal/neuralmonkey/docs/source/tutorial.rst

   s_translated=exp-nm-ape/data/dev/dev.mt
   s_edits=exp-nm-ape/data/dev/dev.edits

+Note that series names (`source`, `translated`, and `edits`) are arbitrary and defined by their first mention.
+The ``s_`` prefix stands for "series" and is used only here in the dataset sections, not later when the series are referred to.

-These two INI sections represent two calls to function ``neuralmonkey.config.dataset_from_files``, with the series paths as keyword arguments.
-At the end, we will have two objects representing the two datasets.
+These two INI sections represent two calls to function ``neuralmonkey.config.dataset_from_files``, with the series file paths as keyword arguments.
+The function serves as a constructor and builds an object for every call.
+So at the end, we will have two objects representing the two datasets.

 2 - Vocabularies